iesl/box-embeddings/README.md

 | Training examples | [Link](https://github.com/iesl/box-embeddings/tree/main/examples)|
 | Unit tests | [Link](https://github.com/iesl/box-embeddings/tree/main/tests)|

-## 💡 News and Updates
-Our library `Box Embeddings` will be officially introduced at EMNLP 2021!

 ## 📚 Reference

 1. If you use this library in you work, please cite the following arXiv version of the paper